ethhub-io/ethhub/docs/ethereum-basics/monetary-policy.md

 ### Summary

 Ethereum's Monetary Policy is defined by the rewards that are paid out by the protocol at any given time.
-Starting 2/28/19, Ethereum's yearly network issuance is approximately 4.5% with 2 Ether per block and an additional 1.5 Ether per uncle block \(plus fees\) being rewarded to miners.
+Ethereum's yearly network issuance is approximately 4.5% with 2 Ether per block and an additional 1.75 Ether per uncle block \(plus fees\) being rewarded to miners.

 Ethereum does not have an official Monetary Policy.
 Rather, the policy is decided upon by a wide range of stakeholders within the ecosystem - including: